coding2012/dockerfile-ubuntu-gnome/README.md

 ### Usage

+#### Starting

 * Change the port number to run multiple instances on the same host (rememeber to open the ports for tcp ingress)

-	This will run and drop you into a session.
-    `sudo docker run -it --rm -p 5901:5901 dockerfile/ubuntu-desktop-gnome`
+* This will run and drop you into a session: `sudo docker run -it --rm -p 5901:5901 dockerfile/ubuntu-desktop-gnome`

-    or for silent running:
-    `sudo docker run -it -d -p 5901:5901 dockerfile/ubuntu-desktop-gnome`
+* or for silent running: `sudo docker run -it -d -p 5901:5901 dockerfile/ubuntu-desktop-gnome`

+#### Connecting

+*Connect to `vnc://<host>:5901` via VNC client. currently the passweord is hardcoded to "acoman"

+#### Notes

-    You can use the following command from within the container to kill the vnc server:
+*You can use the following command from within the container to kill the vnc server:

 `USER=root vncserver -kill :1`

-    Then run the following command from within the container to restart start the vnc server:
+*Then run the following command from within the container to restart start the vnc server, the flags are optional but pretty self explanitory.

 `USER=root vncserver :1 -geometry 1024x768 -depth 24`

-Connect to `vnc://<host>:5901` via VNC client. currently the passweord is hardcoded to "acoman"